-CRAIG m Scottish, English
+Craig m Scottish, English

-From a Scottish surname which was derived from Gaelic creag
+From a Scottish surname that was derived from Gaelic creag

 , originally indicating a person who lived near a crag.

-DAVID m English, Hebrew, French, Scottish, Spanish, Portuguese, German, Swedish, Norwegian, Danish, Dutch, Czech, Slovene, Russian, Croatian, Serbian, Macedonian, Romanian, Biblical, Biblical Latin
+David m English, Hebrew, French, Scottish, Welsh, Spanish, Portuguese, Catalan, German, Swedish, Norwegian, Danish, Dutch, Czech, Slovene, Russian, Croatian, Serbian, Macedonian, Romanian, Biblical, Biblical Latin

 From the Hebrew name דָּוִד (Dawid)

-, which was probably derived from Hebrew דּוֹד (dod)
+, which was derived from Hebrew דּוֹד (dod)

 Donald m Scottish, English

 From the Gaelic name Domhnall

 , composed of the old Celtic elements dumno

 "world" and val

-DOUGAL m Scottish, Irish
+Dougal m Scottish, Irish

 Anglicized form of the Gaelic name Dubhghall

 , which meant "dark stranger"

 "dark" and gall

-DOUGLAS m Scottish, English
+Douglas m Scottish, English

 Anglicized form of the Scottish surname Dubhghlas

 , meaning "dark river"

 "dark" and glais

-DUNCAN m Scottish, English
+Duncan m Scottish, English

 Anglicized form of the Gaelic name Donnchadh

 , derived from Gaelic donn

 "brown" and cath

-"warrior".
+"battle".
 This was the name of two kings of Scotland, including the one who was featured in Shakespeare's play Macbeth

 Eoghan m Irish, Scottish, Irish Mythology

-in Irish, though it is possibly derived from EUGENE
+in Irish, though it is possibly derived from Eugene

 .
 It was borne by several legendary or semi-legendary Irish figures, including a son of Niall